aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

 [Related Envoy Configuration in Appendix](#appendix)

 ## Setup
-For this walkthrough we have use Color App example as the application.
-An ALB is used to forward traffic to a virtual gateway which then forwards the traffic to virtual nodes in the mesh via gateway routes.
-Two sets of services have been used and the difference between them is `Service discovery method` for virtual nodes.
-The first set uses `DNS` and the other uses `AWS Cloud Map`.
+For this walkthrough a variation of the Color App setup is being used as the application.
+An Application Load Balancer (ALB) is being used to forward traffic to a virtual gateway which then forwards the traffic to various virtual nodes in the mesh via gateway routes.
+In this walkthrough there are two possible setups that can be used.
+The primary difference between these setups is the service discovery that is being used for the virtual nodes within the setup.
+One of the setups uses DNS service discovery and the other uses AWS Cloud Map service discovery.
 ![Images](setup_graph.png)

-Among six virtual nodes, we have different combinations of two variables:
+In each setup there are six different virtual nodes which have different combinations of the following two variables:
-1. **Service Discovery**: whether the service could be discovered by IPv4 only or IPv6 only or both.
-This helps us test the `Service Discovery` behavior from table above.
+1. **Service Discovery**: whether the service could be discovered by IPv4 only, IPv6 only or both.
+This helps with testing the behavior of the `Service Discovery` columns from table above.
-2. **Application compatibility**: application only listens for IPv4 only or IPv6 only or both types of traffic.
-This helps us test `Envoy Cluster Configuration: Local Application Address` behavior from the table above
+2. **Application compatibility**: the application only will listen for only IPv4, only IPv6 or both types of traffic.
+This helps with testing the behavior of `Envoy Cluster Configuration: Local Application Address` from the table above

-Based on these two settings, request would fail with following cases:
+Based on the combination of these two settings the request can fail for following cases:
-1. Virtual gateway looks for specific type of IP address of the service depending on the IP preference in Mesh/Virtual nodes, but the service doesn't have that type of IP registered.
+1. The virtual gateway Envoy will look for use different IP versions to forward traffic depending on the IP preference set on the mesh and virtual nodes.
+For ECS, if the task that is supposed to receive the traffic is not discoverable then the Envoy will not be able to forward the traffic.
-For example, if colorteller-yellow-vn set IP preference as IPv6_ONLY but only has IPv4 address registered for the service, then virtual gateway would fail to connect to this virtual nodes.
+For example, if traffic is being forwarded to the colorteller-yellow-vn with the IP preference being IPv6_ONLY then a failure will occur since this task only has IPv4 address registered.
+This is due to this task only being discoverable via IPv4 and the preference of IPv6_ONLY will not fall back to using IPv4 when it can't find the task.
-2. After the traffic reaches the envoy from the virtual node,  the connection still can fail if envoy sends traffic to the local application by using the type application doesn't listen for.
+2. After the traffic is forwarded to the any of the virtual nodes' Envoys, the connection can still fail if the Envoy sends traffic to the local application using an IP version that the application doesn't support.
-For example, if colorteller-green-vn has application only listens for IPv4 but has IP preference set as IPv6_PREFERRED, the request would fail because envoy would use IPv6 address to connect to application but application won't accept it.
+For example, if colorteller-green-vn has application only listens for IPv4 traffic but has IP preference set as IPv6_PREFERRED, the request will fail because the Envoy will use an IPv6 address to connect to application causing the application to reject the request.
-Note that even with IPv6_Preferred is used, it won't fall back to IPv4 automatically when envoy tries to connect to local application so error still occurs.
+Note that even when an IP preference of IPv6_PREFERRED is used, the Envoy won't fall back to using IPv4 automatically.
+The Envoy will only try using to connect to local application and the error will still occur.

 The following table describes how we set these two variables for all six virtual nodes and expected result after making curl requests.